privacybydesign/irma-documentation/yivi-docs/blog/2025-02-08-ux/index.md

 ## Our plans for the near future
-There are four UX improvements that we want to work on over the next couple of months.
+There are four UX improvements that we want to work on over the next couple of months:
-These are:
 - Getting compliant with European Accessibility Act
 - QR code scanner button on the login page
 - Easier card organisation and navigation
 - Brand extensions

-Let's look at them one by one.
+Let's have a look at each of them.

 ### Getting compliant with European Accessibility Act (EAA)
 The EAA is a directive that aims to improve the functioning of the internal market for accessible products and services,